• Skip to primary navigation

 Sesame Oil, Soy Sauce, Oyster Sauce, a touch of Sugar and Cornflour for thickening.

-Anything else can be played around with, the noodles, the protein and even the veg but the sauce needs to be spot on.
+Anything else can be played around with - the noodles, the protein and even the veg but the sauce needs to be spot on.
 It is what makes the dish so delicious!

 The dishes are very similar and in a lot of cases you may be eating Lo Mein when you think you are eating Chow Mein and vice versa.

-Both dishes include similar ingredients but Shrimp Chow Mein uses Chow Mein Noodles.
-There are 2 types of Chow mien noodles.
 One type can be soaked in boiling water then added to the sauce and the other type are fried and the sauce is served on top of the noodles.

-Lo Mein Noodles are boiled and are oily.
 They are boiled and sealed before adding to the sauce.
 Lo Mein is usually more of a slippery dish with more sauce too.

 Chow Mein includes a load of veggies such as carrots, cabbage, bean sprouts.